 Air Conditioner Filter

-The roof air conditioner has a re-usable fine mesh filter.
-To remove, gently pry the tabs from the air cover and pop the filter from the housing.
+The roof air conditioner has a reusable fine mesh filter.
+To remove, gently pry the tabs from the air control panel inside your trailer (see diagram on page 15) and pop the filter from the housing.

 Window Drain Openings